martinResearch/DEODR/readme.md

 ### Using texture triangles

-Keeping the rendering differentiable everywhere when using texture is challenging: if you use textured triangles you will need to make sure there are no adjacent triangles in the 3D mesh that are simultaneously visible while being disconnected in the UV map, i.e that there is no visible seam.
-Otherwise the rendering won't in general be continuous with respect to the 3D vertices positions due to the texture discontinuity along the seam.
-Depending on the shape of your object, you might not be able to define a continuous UV mapping over the entire mesh and will need to define the UV texture coordinates in a very specific manner described in Figure 3 in [1], with some constraints on the texture intensities so that the continuity of the rendering is still guaranteed along edges between disconnected triangles in the UV map after texture bilinear interpolation.
+Keeping the rendering differentiable everywhere when using texture is challenging: if you use textured triangles you will need to make sure there are no adjacent triangles in the 3D mesh that are simultaneously visible while being disconnected in the UV map, i.e. that there is no visible seam.
+Otherwise the rendering will not in general be continuous with respect to the 3D vertices positions due to the texture discontinuity along the seam.
+Depending on the shape of your object, you might not be able to define a continuous UV mapping over the entire mesh and you will need to define the UV texture coordinates in a very specific manner described in Figure 3 in [1], with some constraints on the texture intensities so that the continuity of the rendering is still guaranteed along edges between disconnected triangles in the UV map after texture bilinear interpolation.
 Note that an improved version of that approach is also described in [8].

 # Installation
 ## Python